 Tip: The Service Desk Knowledge Base Custom Field app gives you the option to add additional parameters pertaining to your issue.
 This makes your searches more accurate, i.e. performing a search query based on a specific customer name.

-By using popular apps like Refined for Jira Service Desk, you can design your portal to match your brand identity.
+By using popular apps like Refined for Jira Service Management, you can design your portal to match your brand identity.
 This particular app also adds additional features, such as:

 To illustrate the possibilities an app like this offers, we can use our own portal as an example.
 At Avisi, we like to keep things a little informal and we like to entertain our customers a bit... so we regularly customise our support portal.
 We make it snow in winter, show a flying Santa around Christmas or have an Avisi rocket shoot through your screen.
 It's simple, but most customers like it.

-Our portal powered by Refined Theme for Jira Service Desk
+Our portal powered by Refined Theme for Jira Service Management

 Our support portal has been automated to support both our support agents and our customers: